What is Reflexology?

 What type of Reflexology techniques are used during treatment?

-Reflexology techniques include light pressure applications such as thumb and finger walking; pin-pointing and rotation; push and pull movements to stimulate the foot reflexes and dissolve any toxins in the nerve endings to open up energy pathways within the body; and a relaxing foot massage at the end of the session.
+Reflexology techniques include light pressure applications such as thumb and finger walking; pin-pointing and rotation; push and pull movements to stimulate either the foot or hand reflexes and dissolve any toxins in the nerve endings to open up energy pathways within the body; and a relaxing foot massage at the end of the session.
 Each treatment is 60 minutes long.

-Brief history of Reflexology
+Brief history of Hand and Foot Reflexology

 As far back as 2,500 B.C, a papyrus paper was found, illustrating medical practitioners treating their patients’ hands and feet.